leopard-ai/betty/README.md

 engine.run()
 ```

-Since `Engine` manages the whole MLO program, you can also perform a global validation stage within
+Since `Engine` manages the whole GML/MLO program, you can also perform a global validation
-it.
-All problems that comprise the MLO program can again be accessed with their names.
+stage within it.
+All problems that comprise the GML/MLO program can again be accessed with
+their names.
 ```python
 class HPOEngine(Engine):
     # set up global validation